 2. Reuse milk containers.

-While we're complaining about those floppy frozen food bags, here's another solution, this time from Jen at A Thousand Words: Pour small frozen veggies into cleaned-out milk cartons so they're easier to stack and store — and a cinch to pour out, too!
+While we're complaining about those floppy frozen food bags, here's another solution, this time from Jen at A Thousand Words: Pour small frozen veggies into small cleaned-out milk jugs so they're easier to stack and store — and a cinch to pour out, too!

 See how she does it: Freezer Storage Tip from A Thousand Words